Genez-io/genez-io.github.io/content/posts/neon-postgres.md

 ## Conclusion

 Congrats🥳!
 You successfully deployed a project that is fully integrated with a Neon Postgres database.
-To see a more flushed out tutorial that uses this integration, check out this article about how to create a full stack CRUD application.
+To see a more flushed out tutorial that uses this integration.